The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Post-processing

-The false planets injected into the continuum images are scaled images of the central star (unsaturated datasets) or ghost (saturated datasets).
-Individual exposures are scaled and used for this purpose so that the PSF of the injected companion in each image mirrors that of the star, as would be expected for a true planet.
-For each dataset, planets are injected between r=1.5$\times$FWHM and the AO control radius with an angular separation of 85$^{\circ}$ and a radial separation of 1FWHM for AO bin 1 (control radius = 30 pixels) data, and 0.5$\times$FWHM for bin 2 (control radius = 15 pixels).
+False planets are constructed by scaling images of the central star (unsaturated datasets) or ghost (saturated datasets) to a particular contrast.
+Individual exposures are used for this purpose so that the PSF of the injected companion in each image mirrors that of the star, as would be expected for a true planet.
+For each dataset, planets are injected between $r$=1.5$\times$FWHM and the AO control radius with an angular separation of 85$^{\circ}$ and a radial separation of 1FWHM for AO bin 1 (control radius=30~pixels) datasets, and 0.5$\times$FWHM for bin 2 (control radius=15~pixels) datasets.

-Contrasts for injected planets are iterated upon until their recovered signal-to-noise ratios under a conservative choice of KLIP parameters (\texttt{annuli} = 5, \texttt{movement}= 2) has an average across 5, 10, 20 and 50 KL modes of 6.5-7.5.
+Contrasts for injected planets are iterated upon until their recovered SNRs under a conservative choice of KLIP parameters (\texttt{annuli}=5, \texttt{movement}=2) has an average across 5, 10, 20 and 50 KL modes of 6.5-7.5.
 This SNR$\sim$7 threshold was selected to be somewhat higher than the canonical detection threshold of SNR=5 so that a range of KLIP parameter combinations would result in robust (SNR$>$5) detections.

-The result of the \texttt{pyKLIP-PE} algorithm is a multidimensional array of image quality metrics (planet SNR, false positive pixel count, etc.) for various combinations of KLIP parameters.
-In principle, there could be one dimension to this grid for each of the more than twenty parameters of the \texttt{pyKLIP} algorithm, however we have chosen to focus on optimizing only a few key parameters, and have made data-driven decisions about reasonable set choices for others, as described in detail in \citet{Jea}.
+The result of the \texttt{pyKLIP-PE} algorithm is a multidimensional array of image quality metrics (planet SNR, false-positive pixel count, etc.) for various combinations of KLIP parameters.
+In principle, there could be one dimension to this grid for each of the more than 20 parameters of the \texttt{pyKLIP} algorithm.
+However, we have chosen to focus on optimizing only a few key parameters and have made data-driven decisions about reasonable fixed choices for others, as described in detail in \citet{Jea}.